AaltoML/free-hunch/README.md

 # Official code repository for the paper: Free Hunch: Denoiser Covariance Estimation for Diffusion Models Without Extra Costs

-This repository includes code for the Free Hunch paper:

 This repository is the official implementation of the methods in the publication:

 * Severi Rissanen, Markus Heinonen, and Arno Solin (2025). **Free Hunch: Denoiser Covariance Estimation for Diffusion Models Without Extra Costs**.
 In *International Conference on Learning Representations (ICLR)*. [[arXiv]](https://arxiv.org/abs/2410.11149) [[project page]](https://aaltoml.github.io/free-hunch)